 I believe in teaching at the boundaries between disciplines, taking risks and encouraging students to explore the unknown.
-As an advocate of experiential learning and research-led learning, my teaching approach is about wondering, breaking, fixing, inventing and creating things together.
-I believe in creating learning environments and structures that encourage curiosity and critical play and break the boundary between teacher & learner.
+As an advocate of experiential and research-led learning, my teaching approach is about wondering, breaking, fixing, inventing and creating things together.
+I believe in curating learning environments and structures that encourage curiosity and critical play and break the boundary between teacher & learner.

 I've had a foot in academia for about 8 years now, and I am currently a Programme Leader in Immersive Arts at the Liverpool Screen School in Liverpool John Moores University and Director of the Experimental Technologies Lab in the Institute of Art and Technology.
 I teach across the MA Immersive Arts, the MA Creative Technology, as well as on a number of Digital Culture and Technology BA modules.

 Before that, I was a Senior Lecturer in Manchester School of Arts where I led on digital, new media, interactive and immersive media areas across a number of degrees (BA Creative Multimedia, BA Filmmaking).
 I was also the curriculum development lead during the formation of the new £35 million School of Digital Arts (SODA),, with a tranformational and interdisciplinary approach to learning and research in future storytelling and digital technology.

 I have previously taught across theory and practice at Coventry School of Art and Design on the Digital Media and Culture MA and the Media Production BA .
 During my time at Coventry I also developed a pioneering BA in Digital Media.